kartik-neal/Project-Santa-Cruz-Preview/tools/Manufacturing-Provisioning-Tool-Sample-Script/README.md

  - PE100 (i.MX 8)
  - DKSC-101 (i.MX 8)

-The tool must be executed with the following environment requirements:
+The tool must be executed on the Santa Cruz device with the following environment requirements:

  - Microsoft Mariner OS
 	 - (With other dependences below fulfilled, this tool should be able to run on various of Linux distros, or just need minor modifications.)
  - TPM must be enabled
- - TPM tool package ([tpm2-tools v4.2](https://github.com/tpm2-software/tpm2-tools/wiki)) must be included
+ - TPM tool package ([tpm2-tools v4.2](https://github.com/tpm2-software/tpm2-tools/wiki)) must be included in the Mariner OS for the device.
 	 - For Wifi ZTP key feature, the version of tpm2-tools must be 4.2 or later.
 No action needed for PE100/DKSC-101 if using the private preview image.
  - The Serial Number of device shall be store in a permanent memory (e.g. EEPROM) and properly exposed to OS.